felipemanga/DRY-DI/README.md

     // IFood-like things go in the "food" property. inject({ food:IFood }).into( Mouth );

-    bind(Doritos).to(IFood);            // register Doritos as a kind of IFood. bind(Mouth).to("main").singleton(); // register Mouth as a singleton called "main".
+    // register Doritos as a kind of IFood. bind(Doritos).to(IFood);

+    // register Mouth as a singleton called "main". bind(Mouth).to("main").singleton();

+    // Create a Mouth
+    // Create Doritos
+    // Inject doritos into mouth.
-    getInstanceOf("main");          // Create a Mouth, inject food into it before calling the constructor.
+    // Call the Mouth constructor.
+    // Return mouth
+    let mouth = getInstanceOf("main"); // HERE BE MAGIC!

     // Mouth is a singleton, so don't create a new one.
-    // Just get the old one, instead.
-Eat some more. getInstanceOf("main").again();
+    // Just get the previous one, instead.
+    // Then eat some more!
+    getInstanceOf("main").again();

 As you can see, properties are automatically injected before the constructor is called.